 And that’s not the only advantage online lenders offer.
 They also have much faster funding times than traditional lenders do.
 Kabbage, for example, uses an automated application process that can approve you in just a few minutes and fund you in just a few minutes more.
 Even slower online lenders will often approve and fund you in just a week or two.

 Of course, alternative lenders do have one big downside: higher APR.
 Starting rates in the double digits are not uncommon.
-You can almost always find lower starting rates at traditional lenders—if you can qualify.
+On the other hand, you can almost always find lower starting rates at traditional lenders—if you can qualify.

 Lenders express their rates in different ways.
 (A 5% interest rate is very different than a 5% factor rate, for example.)
 That’s why we love the SMART Box capital comparison tool.
 It makes it easier to compare the overall cost of different types of loans and rates.

 Also, alternative lenders don’t have the long histories that banks do.
-The world of alternative lending is still quite young, and things change quickly.
-If you’re a person who prefers tried-and-true companies with lengthy track records, online lending might not be right for you.
+The world of alternative lending is still relatively young, and things change quickly.
+So if you’re a person who prefers tried-and-true companies with lengthy track records, online lending might not be right for you.

 But when it comes down to it, alternative lenders offer more accessibility and convenience to business owners, even if it comes at a higher price.

 We don’t necessarily recommend any particular traditional lender.
-We’re pretty wary of most big banks, in large part because many of these large financial institutions have earned bad reputations through less-than-legal practices.
+In fact, we're pretty wary of most big banks; in large part because many of these large financial institutions have earned bad reputations through less-than-legal practices.